Warehouse Racking And Storage Inspections

 Warehouse Racking Inspection

-Our inspectors will visit your premises annually (or more frequently if required), thoroughly examining all racking and storage equipment with SEMA recommendations about tolerances and acceptable limits in mind.
-They will then compile a written report that contains a complete summary of their findings – and any actions required to maintain the safety of your warehouse racking.
+They will then compile a written report that contains a complete summary of their findings – and a full list of actions required to maintain the safety of your warehouse racking.

 Our inspectors are experienced and helpful.
 They also use a simple ‘traffic light’ system to record the levels of risk present during our inspection – providing you with clear information about the condition of your racking and allowing you to prioritise any remedial work.